taminhtien/angular-js/README.md

 1. **Readability.** Directives let you write expressive HTML.
 Looking at index.html you can understand the app's behavior just by reading the HTML.
 2. **Reusability.** Directives let you create self-contained units of functionality.
 We could easily plug in this directive into another AngularJS app and avoid writing a lot of repetitive HTML.

+# Why are services useful?

+Why are services useful?
+Instead of filling the controller with code to fetch weather data from a server, it's better to move this independent logic into a service so that it can be reused by other parts of the app.

+What can we generalize so far?

+- Directives are a way to make standalone UI components, like ```<app-info>```
+- Services are a way to make standalone communication logic, like ```forecast``` which fetches weather data from a server